Simonelis/Reversi-reinforcement-learning/README.md

 Game database

 This module is simple and keeps the games and their final scores (Monte-Carlo measure) and agent's own evaluation at every step of each game (a kind of bootstrapping measure).
-Over time, some data cleansing is applied, such as deleting old and incorrect games, recalculating bootstrapping scores, deleting games that area too one-sided.
+Over time, some data cleansing is applied, such as deleting old and incorrect games, recalculating bootstrapping scores, deleting games that are too one-sided.

 Feature training